-In Uganda, our partners the Uganda National Museum and the National Memory and Peace Documentation Centre have been working in conflict affected communities in the north of the country.
-They have developed a travelling exhibition that shares heritage objects from the Museum’s collection with communities.
-The symbolism of the objects before, during and after conflict are explored by elders and young people, enabling a unique form of dialogue about conflict and reconciliation.
+In Uganda, our partners the Uganda National Museum and the National Memory and Peace Documentation Centre (NMPDC) have developed a mobile exhibition that shares heritage objects from the Museum’s collection with communities.
+The mobile exhibition aims to engage young people, teachers and community members and opens space to reflect on the role of objects in conflict, peace and transition.
+Before, during, and after conflict, the symbolism of objects from the Museum’s collection are explored by elders and young people, enabling a unique form of dialogue about conflict and reconciliation.

 This work is supported by an AHRC GCRF Network grant, led by Abiti Nelson, Lizzi Milligan and Kate Moles.